 which will make it easier to get data to the cloud and will make the cloud

 a storage target.
 So it will compress it, it will dedupe it, it will optimize

 things across the WAN.
 In our case, what we enable you to do is to

 have both your storage and your applications in the cloud running

 seamlessly.
 So they tend to work very well together.

-At least, what we are starting to see is that there really are
+At least, what we are starting to see is that there really are a bunch

 of different use cases of the cloud.
 One is "cloud as back-up"